When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 It uses casein (a milk protein sourced as a byproduct of the dairy industry) to make a non-vegan environmentally friendly fabric that’s compostable, flame retardant, and silky smooth.

-They are mostly vegetarian (except for leather) but not vegan.
-We understand that many reading this would opt for the fabrics above—power to you!
+These fabrics are mostly vegetarian (except for leather) but not vegan.
+We understand that many reading this would opt for the vegan fabrics above—power to you!

 However, we also recognize the complexity and impact of these materials on communities around the world.
 In addition to being largely biodegradable in their pure forms, many rural and artisanal communities rely on the income they receive from materials on the list below.